njwright92/portfolio/README.md

 "react-redux": Used to connect React components to the Redux store.
 "react-router-dom": Used for routing in a React app.
 "react-scripts": Used to create a development server and build the app.
 "react-spring": Used to create animations in the guessing game.
 "reactstrap": Used to build responsive and mobile-first UI components.
 "redux-logger": Used for logging Redux actions and state changes.
-"typeface-lobster": Used to import the Lobster font.
-"typeface-open-sans": Used to import the Open Sans font.

 # Features: